 The Boxx Method is available on iOS, Android and Apple TV.

-Beachbody On Demand offers over 1,500 classes across more than 40 different programs, many of which require less than 30 minutes per day, including their popular P90X3 and INSANITY MAX:30.
+Beachbody On Demand offers over 1,500 classes across more than 80 programs, many of which require just 30 minutes per day, including their popular P90X3 and INSANITY MAX:30.
 By focusing on high intensity training, participants are able to get effective total body, calorie-torching workouts while being time efficient.
 Many of the programs require only body weight, resistance bands, and a mat, though the P90X series does require additional strength training equipment.
 You’ll definitely also want an absorbent towel for any of these workouts!

-Don’t have 30 minutes?
+Don’t quite have 30 minutes?
 Beachbody has you covered.
-There are plenty of programs in the 20-25 minute range, such as cardio-intensivre Transform :20 with well-known trainer, Shaun T., and 22 Minute Hard Corps”, which will have you jumping through a series of military basic-training exercises for total body conditioning.
-Total Body Solution and 10 Minute Trainer, both which focus on both cardio conditioning and strengthening major muscle groups in just 10-15 minutes per day, are great options for those with just a few minutes a day to get moving.
+There are plenty of programs in the 20-25 minute range, such as the cardio-intensive Transform :20 with well-known trainer Shaun T. and 22 Minute Hard Corps, which will have you jumping through a series of military basic-training exercises for total body conditioning.
+Total Body Solution and 10 Minute Trainer, both of which combine cardio conditioning with the strengthening of major muscle groups in just 10-15 minutes per day, are great options for those with just a few minutes a day to get moving.

 Want to get started?
-They have a variety of subscription options, including 3-month ($39), 6-month ($59), and annual plans ($99) with a free 14-day or 30-day trial, depending on the duration of your selected plan.
+They have a variety of subscription options, including 3-month ($60), 6-month ($78), and annual plans ($99), with the annual subscription being the best value by far.
+All plans offer a 14-day free trial prior to committing.